harshad125/Raise-a-Voice-Backend/README.md

 ### 1. `npm install`

-### 2. Then run `node index.js`, and if you see output like `Voice a Raise is listening on port: 5000!`, initialization is sucessfull, else there is some error.
+### 2. Then run `npm start`, and if you see output like `Voice a Raise portal is listening on port: 5000!`, initialization is sucessfull, else there is some error.